kBeQ/SMX-Mod-Manager/README.md

 ## 🖥️ A Tour of the Application

 ### The Mod Manager Tab: Your Local Library
 This is your main workspace.
-It displays all the mods the manager has found in the Library folders you've set up on your PC.
+It displays all the mod `.zip` files the manager has found in the Library folders you've set up on your PC.

 ![SMX Mod Manager Main UI](/docs/SMXMM-On%20PC.png)

 *   **Library & Category Navigation:** At the top, you can switch between your main libraries (`[Tracks] Tracks`, `[Suits] Suits`, etc.) and then filter by the categories you created in your folders (`Uncategorized`, `Games`, etc.).
 *   **The Controls Panel:** The panel on the left contains your main actions: Search, Quick Select buttons, and the primary Install/Uninstall buttons.
-*   **The Mod Card:** Each mod is displayed on its own card, which validates critical files (like `Track.smxlevel`) and provides quick action buttons.
+*   **The Mod Card:** Each mod is displayed on its own card, which validates critical files found inside the `.zip` archive (like `Track.smxlevel`) and provides quick action buttons.

 ### The On Device Tab: Cleaning Up In-Game Mods
 This tab is your solution for managing mods you've downloaded from the in-game mod.io browser.